 How can I prevent stormwater pollution at home?

 Never dump motor oil, antifreeze, or any other chemicals down the storm drain.
 One quart of oil can contaminate 250,000 gallons of water!
 If you spill motor oil or other fluids, don' t hose the spill into the gutter or ditch.
 Instead, spread kitty litter to absorb the spill, then sweep it up and put it in the trash.
 Inspect and maintain your car to keep oil, antifreeze, and other fluids from leaking.
 Brushes used with water-based (latex) paint should be rinsed in the sink.
 If you have a small amount of paint left in the can, stuff it loosely with newspaper, let the paint dry out completely, and put it in the trash.
 Save and reuse paint thinner and turpentine whenever you can.
 Leftover paint and paint thinner can be taken to a County transfer station for disposal.
 Try to minimize your use of pesticides and herbicides (insect and weed killers).
 They are deadly to fish, birds, and other wildlife.
 If you must use them, make sure you are using the right product and the right amount.
 The County Extension Service can help you find out what is causing damage to your plants.
 It's better to fertilize your lawn in the fall than in the spring.
-First, get a soil test kit from the County Extension Service to find out what nutrients your yard really needs.
+First, get a soil test kit from the County Extension Service to find out what nutrients your really needs.
 Look for low phosphate fertilizers.
 Most mature lawns need more nitrogen than phosphate.

-,..
 For tips on using fertilizers and pesticides, other ways to control pests, soil testing, and other lawn and gardening problems, call the County Extension at 850-689-5850.

 Put pet waste in a plastic bag and dispose of it in the trash can, or flush it down the toilet.
 When pet waste is left on the ground, harmful bacteria can be carried away by stormwater to contaminate our streams.